 “Anesthesiology is so much more than just putting people to sleep,” says Stanley H. Rosenbaum, MD, director of Yale Medicine Perioperative & Adult Anesthesiology.
-It also includes traditional intraoperative care, as well as such subspecialties as chronic pain management and critical care.
+It also includes traditional care during surgery, as well as such subspecialties as chronic pain management and critical care.

 Yale Medicine takes a unique approach to critical care anesthesiology due to the breadth and depth of experience that anesthesiologists take into the intensive care unit.